thaivankhanh/Delphi-Lighting-Fix/README.md

 3847: Context.SetShaderVariable('EyePos', [Context.CurrentCameraMatrix.M[3]]);
 ```

-But in this context, CurrentCameraMatrix.M[3] is not absolute position of current camera, as codes below:
+'EyePos' should be absolute position of current camera, but in this context, CurrentCameraMatrix.M[3] is not, as codes below:

 ```
 Unit FMX.Controls3D; Line 2681: